 There are many RFCs surrounding SIP, but the most important one is RFC 3261.

 SIP is a text based protocol that looks and acts very much like the HTTP protocol.
 The original designers (Henning Schulzrinne & Mark Handley) wanted to make a protocol that had its roots in the IP world, rather then in the telecoms world.
-SIP has been an amazing success, being the major driver in the adoption of VoIP and Computer Telephony in recent years.
-All major manufacturers have adopted the standard and availability of SIP software and SIP hardware while SIP service providers are widespread.
+SIP has been an amazing success, and has become the major driver in the adoption of VoIP and Internet Telephony in recent years.
+All major manufacturers have adopted the standard, and SIP software and SIP hardware, as well as SIP service providers are ubiquitous.

-SIP servers are responsible for setting up the calls between SIP devices.
-SIP servers usually combine several of the SIP server functions such as SIP proxy and SIP registar into one piece of software.
-3CX Phone System is both a SIP proxy and a SIP registrar as well as a media server in order to also handle real time voice communications.
+SIP servers are responsible for setting up calls between SIP devices.
+SIP servers usually combine several of the SIP server functions such as SIP proxy and SIP registrar into one piece of software.
+3CX is both a SIP proxy and a SIP registrar as well as a media server in order to also handle real time voice communications.